mixja/jenkins/README.md

 Because the Jenkins container runs as a non-root user, to get access to the underlying Docker Engine socket to run Docker workflows, you must set the correct group ID of the `docker` group (or group that has permissions to read/write to the Docker Engine socket) on the underlying Docker Engine.

-The Makefile defines this via the `DOCKER_GID` variable, which defaults to `100` (the group ID currently used in Docker Machine boot2docker engines):
+The Makefile defines this via the `DOCKER_GID` variable, which defaults to `0` (root group ID as Docker for Desktop VM does not include a `docker` group):

 ```
 $ cat Makefile